aaronistheman/Supply-Demand-Graph-Calculations/README.md

 About
 -----

-This web-based personal project allos the user to graph supply and demand for the products of an industry.
+This web-based personal project allows the user to graph supply and demand for the products of an industry.
 The user will also be able to apply settings (e.g. an excise tax) and to see calculations